BRUSH 13

 will this work on hooded eyes?

-is this good for applying shadow under the eye?
+is this good for beginners?